When is a System Discoverable from Data? Discovery Requires Chaos: On Conservation Laws

 We first begin by showing that the existence of first integrals, i.e., conservation laws without dependence on derivatives with $H(u,\dot u) = G(u)$, turns out to be detrimental for discovery, illustrated in \Cref{fig:firstintegral_indiscovery}.

-\begin{theorem} If an analytic vector field $F$ admits a non-constant global analytic first integral $G$, then no trajectory of $F$ is a set of uniqueness, and thus $F$ is not analytically discoverable. \end{theorem} \begin{proof} Let $G:\Rl^d\to\Rl$ be a non-constant global analytic first integral for the system $\dot u = F(u)$.
-I.e. $\nabla G\cdot F = 0$.
-Our goal is to show that an arbitrary trajectory is not a set of uniqueness.
-Let $x_0\in\Rl^d$ be any initial point and let $S=\Orb(x_0,F)$ be the trajectory passing through it.
-To show that $S$ is not a set of uniqueness, we must construct a non-zero analytic function $H$ that vanishes on $S$.
-The time derivative of $G$ along this trajectory is:
+\begin{theorem}[Proof in \Cref{app:first_integrals}] If an analytic vector field $F$ admits a non-constant global analytic first integral $G$, then no trajectory of $F$ is a set of uniqueness, and thus $F$ is not analytically discoverable. \end{theorem}

-This implies that $G(u(t))$ is constant for all $t$.
-Let this constant be $c_0 = G(v)$.
-Define a new function $H(u) = G(u) - c_0$.
-Then as $G$ is a non-constant analytic function, $H$ is an analytic function which isn't identically zero.
-Now take $u$ any point on the trajectory $\Orb(x, F)$.
-Then $u = u(t)$ for some $t$ and hence $H(u) = G(u(t)) - c_0 = 0$.
-Therefore, $S$ is not a set of uniqueness, and by \Cref{prop:general-uniqueness}, $F$ is not analytically discoverable. \end{proof}

 \begin{nb} Now this may seem contradictory, as this would imply that there can be no chaotic systems with first integrals, to which one could bring up, e.g., Henon-Heiles or Double Pendulum as counterexamples.
 However, both of these systems are \emph{not chaotic} in the position-momentum variables.
 Instead, they are only chaotic in certain cross-sections. \end{nb}